budzianowski/multiwoz/README.md

 ## Response Generation

-:bangbang: **For the response generation evaluation please see and use the scoring scripts from [this repository](https://github.com/Tomiinek/MultiWOZ_Evaluation).** The following tables show numbers reported in current works.
+:bangbang: **For the response generation evaluation please see and use the scoring scripts from [this repository](https://github.com/Tomiinek/MultiWOZ_Evaluation).**

+:bangbang: The following tables show numbers reported in current works.
 However, these numbers may not be comparable directly because of inconsistencies in the evaluation scripts.

 ### Policy Optimization